YeeHahng/Bookstore/README.md

 - `utils/`: Utility functions for CSRF protection, sanitization, etc.
 - `amplify/`: AWS Amplify configuration and resources

+## Troubleshooting

+- If you encounter authentication issues, verify AWS Amplify is correctly configured
+- For API errors, check your network configuration and make sure API Gateway is accessible
+- For payment issues, ensure Stripe integration is properly set up

 ## Security Features

 - CSRF token protection for form submissions